dune-mirrors/dune-testtools/doc/sphinx/metaini.rst

 The include statement
 +++++++++++++++++++++

 The ``include`` statement can be used to paste the contents of another inifile into the current ini file.
 The positioning of the statement within the ini file defines the priority order of keys that appear on both files.
 All keys prior to the include statements are potentially overriden if they appear in the include.
 Likewise, all keys after the include will override those from the include file with the same name.
-See figure `bla`_ for a minimal example.

 This command is not formulated as a command, because it does, by definition not operate on a key/value pair.
 For convenience, ``include`` and ``import`` are synonymous w.r.t. to this feature.